Mark Z. Jacobson: 100% renewable energy

 Jacobson and his colleagues then published papers on transitioning three states to 100% renewable/WWS energy by 2050.
-In 2015, Jacobson was the lead author of two peer reviewed papers, one of which examined the feasibility of transitioning each of the 50 United States to a 100% energy system, powered exclusively by wind, water and sunlight (WWS), and the other that provided one proposed method to solve the grid reliability problem with high shares of intermittent sources.
+On October 9, 2013, following the publication of his New York energy plan, Jacobson appeared on the Late Show with David Letterman to discuss the plan.
+In 2015, Jacobson was the lead author of two peer-reviewed papers, one of which examined the feasibility of transitioning each of the 50 United States to a 100% renewable energy system, powered exclusively by wind, water and sunlight (WWS), and the other that provided one proposed method to solve the grid reliability problem with high shares of intermittent sources.
 In 2016 the editorial board of PNAS selected the grid integration study of Jacobson and his co-workers as best paper in the category "Applied Biological, Agricultural, and Environmental Sciences" and awarded him a Cozzarelli Prize.

-Jacobson has also published papers to transition 139 and 143 countries as well as 54 towns and cities and 74 metropolitan areas to 100% WWS renewable energy for all purposes.
+Jacobson has also published papers to transition 139, 143, 145 and 149 countries as well as cities and 74 metropolitan areas to 100% WWS renewable energy for all purposes.
 For his work on solving large-scale air pollution and climate problems, Jacobson was awarded the Judi Friedman Lifetime Achievement award in 2018.
+In 2021, Jacobson was named the Visionary CleanTech Influencer of the Year for Visionary Individuals at the World CleanTech Awards.
+In 2022, based on the impact of his research through citations to papers, Jacobson was ranked as the most impactful scientist in the world in the field of Meteorology & Atmospheric Sciences among those with their first publication past 1985.
+In the Energy field, he was ranked number six among those with their first publication past 1980.
+In 2023, Jacobson was included in the list of the 100 people who have made the most significant impact on the world by Worth (Magazine).
+On January 30, 2025, Jacobson was named one of the 10 Clean Energy Leaders to Know and Follow in 2025 by Climate Insider.

 Jacobson is co-founder of the non-profit The Solutions Project along with Marco Krapels, Mark Ruffalo, and Josh Fox.
-This organization "helps to educate the public about science-based 100% renewable energy transition roadmaps and facility a transition to a 100% renewable world".